Education, Support and Fellowship

 Memories at the Museum

-Join us at the Speed Art Museum for a special monthly program designed for those living with early and middle stage memory loss and their care partners.
+Join us at the Speed Art Museum for a special monthly program designed for those living with dementia and their care partners.
 This program will combine a tour of the Kentucky gallery with a hands-on art-making experience inspired by our tour.
 Slow down at the Speed and strengthen bonds as you discover new connections with your loved ones.

 Caregiver to Caregiver